Four diversity luncheon events planned for this spring

 The Virginia Tech Carilion School of Medicine will host three Lunch and Learn sessions in March and April and a wrap-up luncheon in May.
 The programs were started last fall as a way to increase sensitivity and awareness to diversity issues among the school’s faculty, staff, and students.

 “Attendance for the Lunch and Learn sessions has surpassed our expectations, averaging about 30 people per event,” said Karen Eley Sanders, chief diversity officer for the school.
 “We’ve had excellent speakers and a lot of meaningful discussion.
 In light of the positive feedback, we plan to offer a number of the programs again next academic year.”

 Individuals who participate in 12 or more hours of diversity awareness education, either through the Lunch and Learn sessions or other pre-approved events, will earn a Diversity Associate Certificate.
-A lunch event, during which certificates will be awarded, is being planned for May.
-The date will be announced in the near future.

 Speakers have included Michele James-Deramo, director of diversity education initiatives at Virginia Tech; Alicia Cohen, associate director of diversity education and initiatives at Virginia Tech; Jamie Washington, president of the Washington Consulting Group; and Dr. David Weismiller, associate professor of family medicine, East Carolina University, on gender identity and expression.

 Three of the remaining programs will feature Dale Robinson, assistant director for training, education, and outreach at Virginia Tech.
 In this role, Robinson makes available a variety of conflict resolution processes and strategies, including mediation to faculty and staff to enable them to resolve disputes in the university setting.
 He also serves as a resource in investigating harassment and discrimination complaints for the university’s human resources department.
 Robinson is a Virginia-certified mediator and a member of the Virginia Mediation Network.